Skip to content

 From Source

-# Install from the repo root
+# Create the project-local runtime environment from the repo root

 If you are a contributor, also install the pre-commit hooks once per clone:

-pre-commit install
+uv run pre-commit install

-Obtaining the Solver Binary (source installs only)
+Obtaining the Solver Library (source installs only)

 Launching the Application

-cfd-gui # installed script
+uv run cfd-gui # installed script inside the project .venv

-python -m cfd_gui # run as module (useful in development)
+uv run python -m cfd_gui # run as module (useful in development)

 The Main Window